-6.1 How do you determine, and what are (list) your key learning-centered processes that deliver your educational programs, offerings, and student services?
+6.1 How do you determine, and what are your organization's core competencies, and how do they relate to your mission, competitive environment, and action plans?

-The College's learning centered processes that deliver our programs and services are all determined through the College's Mission Statement.
+The College's core competencies are its learning centered processes that deliver our programs and services and are determined through the College's Mission Statement.
 In keeping with the institutional mission, York Technical College is committed to excellence in all of its educational programs.
 The College focuses on performance-based learning which includes the skills, knowledge, and attitudes required by prospective employers or other higher education institutions.
 Systematic instruction requires performance that is accountable, yet is flexible enough to allow for different teaching and learning needs, styles, and rates.
-Varied learning formats have been provided at York Tech, including traditional classroom lecture, hands-on laboratory experiences, self-paced instructional packages, CAI/CBT (computer-assisted instruction/computer-based training), practicums, cooperative work experiences, and apprenticeships.
+Varied learning formats are provided at the College including traditional classroom lecture, hands-on laboratory experiences, self-paced instructional packages, CAI/CBT (computer-assisted instruction/computer-based training), practicums, cooperative work experiences, and apprenticeships.
 In addition, video-based distance learning opportunities via TechNet, a statewide distance learning network, and electronic library access are used to accommodate needs of students who cannot be reached through more traditional methodologies.